 Rice served on the street is wrapped in woven bamboo.
 This small and stylish package makes it easier to eat rice without having morsels stick to your fingers – efficient and effective!

 The Pochero is a piece of braised beef roast.
 The thick sauce is full of delicious beef marrow and the taste resembles that of poutine sauce.
-It is not a street food dish in itself, but some makeshift restaurants offer several dishes braised and offered in aluminium pans and this dish is a regular on the menu!
+It is not a street food dish in itself, but some makeshift restaurants offer several dishes braised and offered in aluminum pans and this dish is a regular on the menu!
 This is a dish of the region of Cebu.